igor-petruk/oatbar/book/src/configuration/README.md

 The configuration is unstable.

 Until 1.0 release, the configuration change is unstable and can change between minor releases.
+Community feedback is needed to make sure that when configuration stabilizes, it is the best possible.

 </div>